gegenyrichard/maintenance_admin_allert_OC3/README.md

-# maintenance_admin_allert_OC3
+# maintenance admin allert_OC3

-Alert in admin area if store is in maintenace mode
+Alert in admin area if store is in maintenace mode.

+Instal:
+- Install OC mod
+- Refresh modification